 Prepare a baking tray by lining it with baking paper.

-Place the water, yeast and sugar in the Thermomix bowl and warm 2 minutes / 37 C/ speed 1.
+Place the milk and yeast in the Thermomix bowl and warm 2 minutes / 37 C/ speed 1.

-Add the flour, butter, 2 eggs and salt.
+Add the sugar, flour, butter, 2 eggs and salt.

 Knead 6 minutes/ dough setting.